aimms/how-to/Articles/343/343-use-metadata-in-write-to-table.rst

 To understand why this strategy is still needed, we need to take a close look at their behavior in combination with foreign keys.

+Choice of strategy and consequences
+-------------------------------------------------------------

+..
 Choice of strategy and consequences for safety and efficiency
--------------------------------------------------------------

 Let's get back to the strategies introduced at the beginning of the previous section.